 The Knoxville architects and designers of R2R studio have worked hard to create an open environment that embraces each person’s ideas and contributions—and we extend that philosophy not only to our staff, but also to our clients.

 It’s important to us that everyone has a voice at each stage of a project.
-The design process needs to be a conversation, and we never purposefully push our own creative agendas or overpower the client’s needs and opinions.
+We feel the design process works best as a conversation; therefore, we highly value that collaboration.

 We also cultivate opportunities for teamwork and communication in our workplace, so that every idea is heard and each project gets the attention to detail that it deserves.
 Whether through our open office and learning-driven culture or our team-building “fun days” like laser tag and kickball, we go to great lengths to nurture our employees.

 The Knoxville Architects and Designers of R2R Studio

 Why He Chose Architecture: “I love to interact with people and solve problems.
 Design and construction present a multitude of opportunities to interact and create solutions.”

 As the founder and principal architect of R2R studio, Scott wears a lot of hats.
 Business development is his primary focus these days, but he still takes on architectural challenges to satisfy his creativity.
 He loves working on restaurant designs, and planning out a kitchen layout for a challenging space is his idea of a good time.

 Scott received his bachelor’s degree in architecture from the University of Tennessee in 1994.
 Like many students, he had the opportunity to study abroad—but it turned out to be particularly lucky for Scott, because it was in the exchange program with the University of Technology in Krakow that he met his future wife and business partner, Daria.